mhou9/url_database/README.md

 ## Usage Setup Commands

-1. clone this repo: git clone https://github.com/mhou9/url_database.git
+1. Clone this repo: git clone https://github.com/mhou9/url_database.git
-2.
+2. cd url_database
+3. Open MySQL, connect to localhost by enter your mysql password and database name
+4. In VSCode terminal, to run the code file run: python (filename).py
+5. Both the output JSON file and database table should display the correct extracted school data

 ## Contributors